idammi/API_YouTube/README.md

 This API don't uses YOUTUBE API v.3.
+It uses "undetected_chromedriver" This project publics the shorts video to the YouTube.

-It uses "undetected_chromedriver" You need "Gmail" and Password.
+You need "Gmail" and Password.

 How use?
+1. pip install undetected_chromedriver
-Watch file "main.py"
+2. Watch file "main.py"
-This project public shorts video on the YouTube.